 - It is used to treat mouth sores.

-- Do not let your child scratch or rub the skin while it is numb.
-Do not let the skin get very hot or very cold.
+- Do not scratch or rub the skin while it is numb.
+Do not let it get very hot or very cold.

 - Do not use coverings (bandages, dressings, make-up) unless told to do so by the doctor.